jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 This is the Test Driven Development cycle in practice

 * **RED**: I write a failing test
-* **GREEN**: I make the test pass by any means necessary
+* **GREEN**: I make the test pass (by any means necessary)
 * **REFACTOR**: I make it better

-I repeat this process until I have a working program that has been tested which gives me confidence it will behave in an expected way that meets the requirements of the program.
+I repeat this process until I have a working program that has been tested which gives me confidence it will behave in a way that meets the requirements.

 ----